gilbertfrancois/ender3_flash_instructions/README.md

 ## Troubleshooting

-If the connection cannot be established:
+​	*The connection cannot be established.*

-- Check if the wires are connected correctly
-- Try switching on power of the printer.
+Try switching on power of the printer.
 It might be that the computer via the Bus Pirate is not delivering enough power to the mainboard of the printer.

+​	*If the print head does not respond when probe pin is pushed in.*

+Remove the capacitor near the Z-Stop plug on the mainboard, as described in section [Remove capacitor for Z-stop (optional)](Remove capacitor for Z-stop (optional))